 As the body prepares itself for labor and delivery, it creates a natural hormone known as Relaxin.
 Relaxin is produced in the ovary and is discharged into circulation by the corpus luteum.
 During the gestation period, Relaxin is also secreted by the placenta, the membranes surrounding the fetus, and the lining of the uterine wall.

 During this time, it is thought to facilitate the developing fetus’ implantation into the uterine wall and the development of the placenta.
-In the early stages of pregnancy, Relaxin hinders contractions in the uterine wall to prevent the chances of premature childbirth.
+In addition, in the early stages of pregnancy, Relaxin hinders contractions in the uterine wall to prevent the chances of premature childbirth.
 Relaxin also controls the mother’s renal and cardiovascular systems, assisting with the increased demand for nutrients and oxygen and excrete the resulting waste products from the fetus.

 Before childbirth, Relaxin assists in cervix dilation by relaxing the joints and ligaments in the pelvic region to be ready for vaginal birth.
-This may see the mother experiencing instability and discomfort in the spine since the supporting ligaments become more fragile and looser.
+However, this may see the mother experiencing instability and discomfort in the spine since the supporting ligaments become more fragile and looser.
 Our focused prenatal chiropractic care methods combined with prenatal physiotherapy assist in alleviating pregnancy pain arising from relaxed joints and ligaments caused by the production of Relaxin.